AI4quantum/qiskit-gym/README.md

 # qiskit-gym

-A collection of quantum information science problems formulated as reinforcement learning environments
+A collection of quantum information science problems formulated as reinforcement learning environments.